serverestaa/django_project_store/README.md

 - Order placement and management
 - Admin panel for managing products, orders, and users
 - REST API for accessing store data
+- Online Payments with Stipe API
+- Caching with Redis and Celery for asynchronous tasks

 ## Installation